 Formative review is used to provide feedback for professional growth and development; it is usually confidential and non-judgmental and its goal is self-motivated change.
-Evaluation of teaching (e.g., for annual reviews and P & T) is a more formal process; guidelines for using this protocol in that process are available in this Evaluation of Teaching PDF file.
+Evaluation of teaching (e.g., for annual reviews and P & T) is a more formal process; guidelines for using this protocol in that process are available on the Evaluation of Teaching page.

 The process of peer review of teaching includes three stages:

 - a pre-observation meeting to discuss the target class and goals for the review,

 - a classroom observation or review of the course site,

 - a post-observation meeting to discuss the observer's feedback.

 For Flex In-Person courses, the Classroom Observation Tool can be used to evaluate synchronous teaching (in any of the modalities), and the Online Course Review Tool can be used to evaluate the asynchronous aspects of an instructor's course.

 To access components of the protocol, use the links on the left side of this page.